U.S. Route 31W: History

 Most of US 31W's current route was part of the old Dixie Highway from the National Auto Trail program, the predecessor to the United States Numbered Highways system.
 Many of the cities through which US 31W traverses still give it a local street name of "Dixie Highway" or "Dixie Avenue."
 Some portions date back further, to the Louisville and Nashville Turnpike, which began construction in the 1830s.
-Until 1926, the route in Tennessee from US 41E to the Kentucky state line was signed as State Route 79 (SR 79); it was resigned as SR 41 until the US 31W designation was established in 1931, but the SR 41 remaining as an unsigned, hidden route.
+Until 1926, the route in Tennessee from US 41E to the Kentucky state line was signed as State Route 79 (SR 79); it was resigned as SR 41 until the US 31W designation was established in 1931, but SR 41 remained as an unsigned, hidden route.
 The route from the state line northward to US 68 in Bowling Green was signed as Kentucky Route 73 from 1929 until 1931, when the US 31W designation was established.

 US 31W in Indiana

 US 31W once terminated in Sellersburg, Indiana.
 It went into New Albany, Indiana, crossing the Kentucky & Indiana Terminal Bridge into Louisville, concurrent with U.S. Route 150.
 When the K&I Terminal Bridge was closed to traffic in 1979, US 31W and US 150 were rerouted onto the Sherman Minton Bridge, being concurrent with Interstate 64 until Exit 121.
 In 1980, AASHTO truncated both termini of US 31E and US 31W to Louisville.
 In Indiana, US 31W was replaced by SR 311.